 The commercials promise hours of energy now without a crash later.
 We decided to investigate these claims further and present our analysis to promote discussion and are open to comments and input.

-Here’s what we found: 5-Hour Energy likely acts as a stimulant to some degree.
+Here’s what we found: The 5 Hour Energy drink likely acts as a stimulant to some degree.

 But our research could not find definitive evidence that any of the ingredients in it helps with energy beyond the caffeine.